internetarchive/xfetch/README.md

 locked solves the problem of congestion collapse but remains susceptible to workers starved waiting for the recompute to complete.

 xfetch's algorithm (see https://archive.org/details/xfetch) uses probabilistic early recomputation to avoid lock contention and congestion collapse.
-The BETA constant (default: 1.0) may be used to tweak recomputation time (earlier or later).

 xfetch reads the value from Redis.
 Even if the value is present, the xfetch() function may signal the caller is to recompute the cache value.
 (This is early probabilistic recomputation).